 If an extension is granted and the required assignment is submitted within the allotted time, or if a deferred examination is granted and written in the case of absence from the final examination, the instructor will submit a revised computed final percentage grade.
 The grade change will replace the previous grade and any grade comment of INF (Incomplete Failure) will be removed.

-Complete examination regulations are published on the University Secretary's website
+Complete examination regulations are published in the Academics Courses Policy.

 Each college is responsible for assigning credit values to courses within its academic jurisdiction.